Bilal-Khursheed/Bilal-khursheed/README.md

   - Architected the backend infrastructure with Nest.js, incorporating GIS queries for enhanced user experiences.
   - Worked on both modern Next.js and Nest.js stacks as well as PHP with CodeIgniter for multifaceted functionalities on Zoneomics.com.

+### Full Stack Developer at HomeRoyaltie
+- **Duration:** October 2023 - February 2025
+- **Responsibilities:**
+  - Led the development of the main product, HomeRoyaltie, handling the entire site backend and frontend single-handedly.
+  - Set up the project from scratch and integrated new modules such as cashflows, mortgages, and commissions.
+  - Implemented extensive calculations and business logic to ensure accurate data representation.
+  - Utilized React, Node.js, and MongoDB for building and maintaining a scalable and efficient application.

 ### Full Stack Developer at Gol Technologies
 - **Duration:** October 2021 - October 2022
 - **Responsibilities:**